Fieberiella

 Diet

 Phloem sap feeding on plants.
-Specific host associations documented for F. florii include apple (Malus domestica), apricot, and periwinkle (Vinca).
+Specific host plant associations documented for F. florii include apple (Malus domestica), apricot, and periwinkle (Vinca).
 The exhibits high polyphagy, feeding on diverse plant .

 Host Associations

-• Malus domestica - and transmission site
+• Malus domestica - plant and transmission siteapple proliferation

 • Candidatus Phytoplasma mali - confirmed transmission to apple seedlings